-Vertigo is a type of dizziness that can last for a short period of time (minutes) or can last for hours or even days.
-People who have vertigo may also have a feeling of sickness (nausea) and be sick (vomit).
+Vertigo is a condition causing dizziness.
+If you have vertigo, you may only experience dizziness for a short period of time (minutes).
+However, in some people, vertigo dizziness can also last for hours of even for days.
+People who have the condition may also have a feeling of sickness (nausea) and be sick (vomit).
 They may also have a loss of balance.
 Vertigo is usually caused by problems within the inner ear.

 Medicines to treat vertigo help to ease nausea and vomiting and some can also ease dizziness.
 These medicines are usually only given for a short period of time (up to 14 days).
 In many cases your doctor is able to find out what condition has caused the vertigo and will then advise on treatment for this condition.

-What is vertigo and what causes it?
+What is vertigo?

-Vertigo is a type of dizziness that can last for a short period of time (minutes) or can last for hours or even days.
+Vertigo is a type of dizziness that can last just for a short period of time (minutes) or that can last for hours or even days.
 People who have vertigo have a false feeling of their surroundings moving or spinning.
 This is usually accompanied by a feeling of sickness (nausea) and a loss of balance.
+The condition can also cause someone with the condition to be sick (vomit).
 Vertigo is a symptom and not a condition in itself.
 In most cases there is a medical condition that causes vertigo.
 However, sometimes the cause is unknown.